zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_WITH_GNBSIM.md

 ##### About gnbsim -

-[Gnbsim](https://github.com/hhorai/gnbsim) is a 5G SA gNB/UE (Rel.
+Gnbsim is a 5G SA gNB/UE (Rel.
 16) simulator for testing 5G System.
-It 3rd party opensource tool written in golang and more information can be found [here.](https://github.com/hhorai/gnbsim) Gnbsim simulates NGAP, NAS and GTPU protocols.
+It is a 3rd party opensource tool written in golang.
+The [original repository](https://github.com/hhorai/gnbsim) is not available anymore, but a number of forks can be found, e.g., [here](https://github.com/AlohaLuo/gnbsim-backup), [here](https://github.com/Prabhjot-Sethi/gnbsim), and in [this repo](https://gitlab.eurecom.fr/kharade/gnbsim) which we will use in the following.
+Gnbsim simulates NGAP, NAS and GTPU protocols.
 Current version of gnbsim simulates one gnb and one ue.

 Let's begin !!